Trust & Compliance

 | Video or audio | Never | Not captured under any circumstances |

-Claudia is a local-only tool — no cloud infrastructure, no data transmission.
+Claudia's workflow data (recordings, screenshots, exports) is stored 100% locally — no cloud infrastructure, no data transmission.
 This significantly simplifies compliance for most frameworks.

 Claudia can be used in healthcare workflows with the following conditions met: